samiemostafavi/autoran/docs/LTE.md

     NOTE: According to Raphael in an answer to mailing list with the subject `UE-softmodem fails to add ip address`, `nasmesh` is not much more worked on at Eurecom.
 So use `--nokrnmod 1` all the time for OAI UE.

+# Common Problems

+## Radios Gain and Attenuation

+Typically, if the radios are connected through wire, there must be attenuators in the middle.
+For the USRB B210, 60db attenuation was sufficient.